agiordan101/ft_ssl/README.md

     -modulus        print RSA key modulus in hex -check          verify key consistency
     -noout          don't print key out
+    -rand           a file containing random data used to seed the random rsa generator

-Generation commands flags
+Only genprime flags
 -
-    -rand           a file containing random data used to seed the random number generator

-    Only genprime :
-        -min        lower bound for prime generation (Default as 0) -max        upper bound for prime generation (Default as 2^63 - 1)
+    -min        lower bound for prime generation (Default as 0) -max        upper bound for prime generation (Default as 2^63 - 1) -rand           a file containing random data used to seed the random rsa generator

 Only isprime flags
 -